How do cats get intestinal worms?

 Cats can potentially pick up several types of intestinal worms during their life, but the most common are roundworms, hookworms and tapeworms.
 These parasites can cause a range of health issues – but how do cats get worms in the first place?

-From eating worm eggs released in infected animals’ faeces
+From eating worm eggs present in the environment

 From fleas

-The most common way for a cat to get tapeworms is by eating infected fleas carrying the larval form of the worm.
+The most common way for a cat to become infected with tapeworm is by eating infected fleas carrying the larval form of the worm.
 It is estimated that a cat will ingest around 50 percent of any fleas present during grooming – so fleas carrying tapeworm larvae will often end up in their gut.

 From hunting